yamanoku/vuefes-japan-2023/pages/en.md

 Next, I will introduce the Web API, which can be utilized for future client-side routing development without depending on Router libraries or frameworks.

-When it comes to Web APIs related to screen transitions, many people will think of the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
+When it comes to Web APIs related to page transitions, many people will think of the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).

 In the past, a technique combining `pushState` with Ajax, known as "Pjax", was used for page transitions.
 The mentioned `pushState` is one of the methods of the History API.